andy-goryachev-oracle/Test/doc/TabPane/TabPaneGraphicFactory.md

 ## Summary

-Introduce a `menuGraphicFactory` property in the `TabPaneSkin` class eliminates the current limitation of this skin in supporting menu item graphics other than an `ImageView` or `Label` with an `ImageView` graphic.
+Add the `overflowMenuDecorator` property in the `TabPaneSkin` class for the purpose of eliminating the current limitation which makes it impossible to customize the menu items' text, as well as graphic, which is currently limited to either an `ImageView` or a `Label` with an `ImageView` graphic.